Health Insurance by MA Group Insurance Commission

-The GIC provides high-value health insurance and other benefits to the state, municipality, school district employees and retirees (and their survivors and dependents).
+GIC provides high-value health insurance and other benefits to the state, municipality, school district employees, and retirees (and their survivors and dependents).
 Find out below about plan options if you are GIC-eligible and how to enroll in benefits during annual enrollment and as a new hire enrollee.
-Annual enrollment gives current participants an opportunity to review their options and make changes if desired.
+Annual enrollment allows current participants to review their options and make changes if desired.

 Check on copay tier assignments that affect what you pay when you get a specialist or hospital services.
 Copay tiers can change each July 1.

-See the GIC’s website for the latest annual enrollment news, forms to expedite your decisions and answers to frequently asked questions.
-View and print from our website Summary of Benefits and Coverage documents, required by federal health care reform, that provides a summary of a GIC plan’s benefits and cost-sharing requirements.
+Check GIC’s website for the latest annual enrollment news, forms to expedite your decisions and answers to frequently asked questions.

 Keep in mind!

-- Once you choose a health plan, you cannot change plans during the year, unless you have a qualifying status change or move out of the plan’s service area or are retiring and become eligible for Medicare.
+Once you choose a health plan, you cannot change plans during the year, unless you have a qualifying status change or move out of the plan’s service area, or are retiring and becoming eligible for Medicare.
 If your doctor or hospital leaves your health plan, you must find a new participating provider in your chosen plan.

-- There is a wait period of 60 days for all new hires.
+New Hires: There is a waiting period of 60 (sixty-days) for all new hires.
 Please contact us for more information.